needle-mirror/com.unity.visualeffectgraph/Documentation~/Operator-LoadTexture2DArray.md

 ## Limitations

-This Operator only runs on the GPU, therefore it does not work when plugged into **Spawner Context** ports.
+This Operator only runs on the GPU, therefore it does not work when plugged into **Spawner context** ports.